wayhome/flask-cn/docs/security.rst

 attacker can use this (like above) to get all the data you exported in your JSON file.
 The browser will totally ignore the ``application/json`` mimetype if ``text/javascript`` is defined as content type in the script tag and evaluate that as JavaScript.
-Because toplevel array elements are allowed (albeit useless) and we hooked in our own constructor, after that page loaded the data from the JSON response is in the `captured` array.
+Because top-level array elements are allowed (albeit useless) and we hooked in our own constructor, after that page loaded the data from the JSON response is in the `captured` array.

 Because it is a syntax error in JavaScript to have an object literal (``{...}``) toplevel an attacker could not just do a request to an external URL with the script tag to load up the data.
-So what Flask does is only allowing objects as toplevel elements when using :func:`~flask.jsonify`.
+So what Flask does is to only allow objects as toplevel elements when using :func:`~flask.jsonify`.
 Make sure to do the same when using an ordinary JSON generate function.